0xZaddyy/Consensus-tutorial/README.md

 This smart contract defines a PoSI validator group that allows validators to be added and removed from the group.
 The `addValidator` function adds a validator to the group, while the `removeValidator` function removes a validator from the group.
 The `getValidators` function returns a list of all the validators in the group.

-## Building the dapp to interact with the contract:
+## Building the Dapp to Interact With the Contract:

 Here is an illustration of how to create a fake app that communicates with the smart contract for the PoSI validator that we created in the earlier section.
 Consider creating a mobile application that enables users to examine a list of the PoSI validators in a group and add or remove validators from the group.
 Here is how to go about it:

-### Step 1: New React app creation
+### Step 1: New React App Creation
 Run the following command in your terminal to start a new React app:

 ```bash